403(b) Supplemental Retirement

 Loans and Hardship Withdrawals

-The 403(b) plan allows loans and hardship withdrawals based on IRS regulations.
+The 403(b) plan permits loans and hardship withdrawals in accordance with IRS regulations.

 Loans are available from both TIAA and Fidelity.
-For more information regarding loans, please get in touch with your recordkeeper, TIAA, or Fidelity.
+For more information regarding loans, please contact your recordkeeper, TIAA, or Fidelity.

-More information on the IRS hardship provisions can be found on the Retirement Plans FAQs page on the IRS website.
+For more information on the IRS hardship provisions, visit the Retirement Plans FAQs page on the IRS website.

-It is wise to build up a separate savings account for emergencies since retirement plan funds are not easily accessible and should only be accessed in a dire emergency!
+It is wise to build a separate savings account for emergencies, as retirement plan funds are not easily accessible and should be used only in a dire emergency.

 Change of Beneficiary